Skip to main content

 )

-print(f"Found {sheets.total} matching products")
+print(f"Found {products.total} matching products")

-for sheet in sheets.data:
+for product in products.data:

 Error Handling